MichaelZaugg/OpenSteamController-Continued/Lambda_Project/README.md

 ![](Images/Steam_ControllerBack.png)
 Lambda_mainboard_EXP V0.7

-The current version is V0.8 as of 2-17-2025.
-Most basic connections have been reverse engineered such as the buttons, track-pads, joystick, USB, and partial for the microcontrollers.
-The power circuit is roughly 90% complete with power traced all the way to the main processor.
+The current version is V0.83 as of 2-22-2025.
+The Steam Controller is now completely traced with all major parts sourced.
+What's left is de-soldering the entire board, measuring values for all other components, and double checking everything.
+Then it is on to our very first prototype.